 The still managed to break the 12 hours and 24 hour world records.
 They travelled a total of 565 miles in 24 hours.
 They were the first couple to beat the 12 hour world record while attempting the 24 hour world record.

-Below are picture of the tandem used to break these world records.
+Below are pictures of the tandem used to break these world records.
 It is now part of the Winchester Classic Cars Collection.